SATAC makes offers to courses on behalf of our participating institutions.

 Responding to an offer

-In most cases, SATAC accepts the offer on your behalf.
-If you wish to change your offer reponse you can do so on the Offer Status page of your SATAC application.
+For most undergraduate and postgraduate courses, SATAC accepts the offer on your behalf.
+If you wish to change your offer response you can do so on the Offer Status page of your SATAC application.
 Enrolment in the course is your confirmation of accepting the place.

 Changing your mind